Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in

-Based on the during of the HLE-dominated emission, we estimated the radius of the emission region from the central engine.
-For a typical bulk Lorentz factor, the radius $R_{\rm GRB}$ is typically of the order $10^{15}-10^{16}$ cm, which is much greater than the photosphere radius and the standard internal shock radius.
+Based on the duration of the HLE-dominated emission, we estimated the radius of the emission region from the central engine.
+For a typical bulk Lorentz factor, the radius $R_{\rm GRB}$ is typically of the order of $10^{15}-10^{16}$ cm, which is much greater than the photosphere radius and the standard internal shock radius.

-The evidence of bulk acceleration and a large emission radius in these bursts is fully consistent with the GRB prompt emission models invoking direct dissipation of a Poynting-flux to power $\gamma$-ray emisssion \citep[e.g.][]{Zhang2011b}.
-This suggests that at least for some GRBs, the jet composition is Poynting flux dominated at the central engine and even in the emission region.
-This conclusion is consistent with previous independent modeling of GRB spectral lags \citep{Uhm2016} and $E_{\rm p}$ evolution patterns \citep{Uhm2018}, the HLE-test for a sample of X-ray flares \citep{Uhm2016a,Jia2016}, as well as the non-detection of high-energy neutrinos from GRBs \citep{Zhang2013b,Aartsen2017}.
-Our analysis is also consistent with the recent investigations of Uhm et al. (2018, preprint) and Tak et al. (2020, in prep).
+The evidence of bulk acceleration and a large emission radius in these bursts is fully consistent with the GRB prompt-emission models invoking direct dissipation of a Poynting flux to power $\gamma$-ray emission \citep[e.g.][]{Zhang2011b}.
+This suggests that at least for some GRBs, the jet composition is Poynting-flux dominated at the central engine and even in the emission region.
+This conclusion is consistent with previous independent modeling of GRB spectral lags \citep{Uhm2016} and $E_{\rm p}$ evolution patterns \citep{Uhm2018}, the HLE test for a sample of X-ray flares \citep{Jia2016,Uhm2016a}, and the nondetection of high-energy neutrinos from GRBs \citep{Zhang2013b,Aartsen2017}.
+Our analysis is also consistent with the recent investigations of Uhm et al. (2018, preprint) and Tak et al. (2020, in preparation).

 \acknowledgments